pingcap/docs/tiflash/use-tiflash.md

     The default configuration of the SESSION level inherits from the configuration of the TiDB INSTANCE level.

 The final engine configuration is the session-level configuration, that is, the session-level configuration overrides the instance-level configuration.
 For example, if you have configured "tikv" in the INSTANCE level and "tiflash" in the SESSION level, then the TiFlash replicas are read.
-If the final engine configuration is "tikv" and "tiflash", then the TiKV and TiFlash replicas are both read, and the Optimizer automatically selects a better engine to execute.
+If the final engine configuration is "tikv" and "tiflash", then the TiKV and TiFlash replicas are both read, and the optimizer automatically selects a better engine to execute.

-> **注意：**
+> **Note:**
 >
-> 由于 TiDB Dashboard 等组件需要读取一些存储于 TiDB 内存表区的系统表，因此建议实例级别 engine 配置中始终加入 "tidb" engine。
+> Because TiDB Dashboard and other components need to read some system tables stored in the TiDB memory table area, it is recommended to always add the "tidb" engine to the instance-level engine configuration.

-如果查询中的表没有对应 engine 的副本，比如配置了 engine 为 "tiflash" 而该表没有 TiFlash 副本，则查询会报该表不存在该 engine 副本的错。
+If the queried table does not have a replica of the specified engine, for example, the engine is configured as "tiflash" but the table does not have a TiFlash replica, the query returns an error.

 ### Manual hint

-Manual hint can force TiDB to use TiFlash replicas for specific table(s).
-The priority of manual hint is lower than that of engine isolation.
-If the engine specified in hint is not in the engine list, a warning is returned.
+Manual hint can force TiDB to use specified replicas for specific table(s) on the premise of satisfying engine isolation.
 Here is an example of using the manual hint:

 {{< copyable "sql" >}}